 “Unknown.
 They can’t be on the black market adoption circuit, they’re too old, recognizable.
-Besides, children their age have been genetically profiled, it’s too simple to find out they’re missing, not given up for adoption.
+Besides, children their age have been genetically profiled, once they’re found, if they’re found, it’s simple to know where they came from.
 Every other possibility is more speculative, like a cult looking to bring in future breeders.”

 Katya, “What was that old movie, kids had to fight it out until only one was left?”

 Nikko, “Seems extreme, the only bit that fits is Hunger Games had representatives from Districts, the winner got more benefits for his or her District.
 One kid per state is sort of like that, but the similarity falls apart since I see no way to reward a state.
 It isn’t like there’s a food shortage.”

 “Any suggestions for an approach, where to begin?”